Python provides several methods for calculating the number of frames in a video.

 Total frames: 230

 This is a highly accurate approach that handles a wide array of video formats and codecs.
-However, it does require third-party software installed on your machine and hence takes more time to process and faces compatibility issues on different operating systems.
+However, it does require third-party software to be installed on your machine, which takes more time to process and may face compatibility issues on different operating systems.
 Since we are using a subprocess module, it involves spawning a new process.

-Time complexity is O(n) where n is the FFmpeg software which takes some time to load.
-It reads frame count from metadata directly rather than reading each frame.
+Time complexity is O(n), where n is the FFmpeg software, which takes some time to load.
+It reads the frame count directly from metadata, rather than reading each frame.

 Space complexity is O(1) because it requires minimal usage.